Existence of minimizers for the SDRI model in $\mathbb{R}^n$: Wetting and dewetting regimes with mismatch strain: -lower semicontinuity

 \item[\rm(ii)] if $x_0\in \Sigma$ and $\Gamma = Q_{r,\nu}(x_0)\cap \Sigma,$ then

 \end{itemize} \end{proposition}

 The proof of this proposition is left after the proof of Theorem \ref{teo:lower_semicontinuity}.
-In the proof of lower semicontinuity we only use the following corollary of Proposition \ref{prop:estimate_inner_jump}; the assertions including sets $C,$ $D$ and $E$ will used in the proof of compactness.
+Actually, in the proof of lower semicontinuity we only use the following corollary of Proposition \ref{prop:estimate_inner_jump}; the assertions involving the sets $C,$ $D$ and $E$ will used in the proof of compactness.